siwapp/siwapp-sf3/README.md

 ### Overriding templates

-To override eg the invoice print template, copy `src/Siwapp/InvoiceBundle/Resources/views/Invoice/print.html.twig` to `app/Resources/SiwappInvoiceBundle/views/Invoice/print.html.twig` and clear the
+To override templates, eg. the invoice print one, copy `src/Siwapp/InvoiceBundle/Resources/views/Invoice/print.html.twig` to `app/Resources/SiwappInvoiceBundle/views/Invoice/print.html.twig` and clear the
 cache:

     $ php bin/console cache:clear

-The above applies to [any template](https://symfony.com/doc/current/book/templating.html#overriding-bundle-templates), but the print and email ones are those that you are more insterested to.
+The above applies to [any template](https://symfony.com/doc/current/book/templating.html#overriding-bundle-templates), (probably the print and email ones are those that you are more insterested to).

 ### Automating recurring invoices generation